Jules Berman: Barry Berman Disappearance

 In January 1985, Jules son Barry Berman, 36, and his wife, Louise, 52, disappeared while on a camping trip to Saline Hot Springs in Death Valley National Monument.
 Jules and Ruth Berman ran full-page advertisements in southern California newspapers and offered a $25,000 reward, but the disappearance went unsolved.
 On November 12, 1988, a hiker found a human skull near a campground at Saline Hot Springs.
 Investigators arrived later and exhumed the remains, which were identified through dental records as Barry and Louise.
 In 2015, evidence began to implicate convict Michael Joseph Pepe in the disappearance of Barry and Louise Berman.

 Personal life

-Berman married Ruth Joyce Herskovits on February 22, 1945 in Beverly Hills, California.
+Berman married Ruth Joyce Herskovits on February 22, 1945, in Beverly Hills, California.

-Berman died on July 18, 1998 of heart failure at Century City Hospital in Century City, California and was survived by his wife Ruth.
+Berman died on July 18, 1998, aged 87, of heart failure at Century City Hospital in Century City, California, and was survived by his wife Ruth.